inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/funding.md

         identity: system_identity
 ```

-To run the actual import using this `vocabularies-future.yaml` file you can call the `vocabularies import` command and pass your YAML file containing the award records via the `--origin` parameter:
+To run the actual import using this `vocabularies-future.yaml` file you can call the `vocabularies import` command , if you don't pass origin arg in `vocabularies-future.yaml` you can pass your YAML file containing the award records via the `--origin` parameter:

 ```shell
 invenio vocabularies import \